There it is, your magnum opus. You’ve created a piece of B2B content full of key industry facts, figures and data.

 Here’s the thing; a strong B2B content marketing strategy also consistently promotes content you’ve created before across various channels at different times in new formats to maximise its reach.

-If there are so many nuggets of gold in your content, perhaps the best way to share them is in an additional format than a long-form blog to appeal to a wider audience.
+If there are many nuggets of gold in your content perhaps the best way to share them is via another format other than a long-form blog to appeal to a broader audience.
 Could it be better presented as an infographic or in a video?

 A focus on a ‘Core’ content model, as explained by Ken Krogue, allows a single piece of content to be experienced by people across different channels in multiple forms.

 Complemented by the PESO distribution model a single piece of content can be amplified through paid, earned, shared and owned media.

 And think about your overall content creation process, too.
 Following the Content Hub model can help you create high-value B2B content pieces on a consistent basis.